SVDotsenko/portfolio-project-5/README.md

 - Viewing all causes.
 - If the user will try to access the route that is not exist, the user will be redirected to the 404 page.
 - There are [tooltips](https://getbootstrap.com/docs/5.3/components/tooltips) for logout and delete button.
-- There are [toasts](https://getbootstrap.com/docs/5.3/components/toasts) for all create, update and delete operations which provide current user details about what he\she has just done.
+- There are [toasts](https://getbootstrap.com/docs/5.3/components/toasts) for all create, update and delete operations, which provide current user details about what he\she has just done.
 - All input fields in this application are mandatory and have a validation on the client side.